-The exhibition has been displayed more than 40 times in the last ten years.
+The exhibition "Environment, Conflict and Cooperation" has been displayed about 50 times in the last ten years.
 In five languages!
-You can show the "Environment, Conflict and Cooperation" exhibition at your organisation – whether it is a company, school, public agency, educational institution or information point.
-The exhibition has been displayed during conference, workshops, open days, and special events such as the European Climate Diplomacy Week.
+You can host the exhibition at your organisation – whether it is a company, public agency, educational institution or information point.
+The exhibition has been shown during international conferences, workshops and special events such as the European Climate Diplomacy Week.

 The modular concept of this exhibition allows its structure to be adapted to your spatial and thematic requirements.
-See the exhibition themes and regional perspectives for an overview on topics covered.
+See the exhibition themes and regional perspectives on this website for an overview on topics covered.

 If you are interested in displaying the exhibition or have any related questions please contact: